cms-externals/cms-externals.github.io/tutorial.md

 ## Creating a repo for sources which are not maintained in git / github

-For project which do not maintain their codebase in git / github, we simply import the tarballs for new releases in the master branch of repository named as the project itself (e.g. `cms-externals/nss` for the `nss` library).
+For project which do not maintain their codebase in git / Github, we simply import the tarballs for new releases in the master branch of repository named as the project itself (e.g. `cms-externals/nss` for the `nss` library).

 - Create the repo by going to
   <https://github.com/organizations/cms-externals/repositories/new>.
 Simply
-  specify the repository name and add "<project> sources as used by CMS, please refer to <original web site> for the official sources".
+  specify the repository name and add "`<project>` sources as used by CMS, please   refer to `<original web site>` for the official sources".

 - Download the tarball and unpack it and cd to the sources directory.
 E.g.: